Nonparametric bounds for vaccine effects in randomized trials: Nonparametric bounds for vaccine effects under Figure

-Under Assumptions \ref{assump:pos1} and \ref{assump:mon_in_U_general} \ref{assump:mon_in_U_general_2}, the bounds for $VE(0)$ and $VE_T$ given in Appendix \ref{app:proof of prop.bounds} are valid and sharp. \end{prop} The proof is given in Appendix \ref{app:proof of prop.bounds}.
-Unfortunately, Assumption \ref{assump:mon_in_U_general} and the resulting Proposition \ref{prop:bounds} do not provide information on $VE(1)$ on an upper bound of $VE_T$.
-That is, without further assumptions, we cannot construct bounds more informative than the trivial bounds $-\infty \leq VE(1)\leq 1$ and $VE_T \leq 1$ (the lower bound is given by Proposition \ref{prop:bounds}).
-To remedy this problem, the second assumption we consider asserts that the sign of the effect of the message $M$ on the mean outcome $Y$ is known. \begin{assumption} (M monotonicity) The effect of $M$ on $Y$ is monotone.
-Specifically, one of the following conditions hold: \begin{enumerate}[label=(\roman*)] \item Non-negative effect of $M$:
+Unfortunately, under Assumption \ref{assump:mon_in_U_general}, we obtain two-sided bounds only for $VE(0)$.
+The resulting bounds do not provide information on $VE(1)$ or on an upper bound for $VE_T$ (see Appendix~\ref{app:proof of prop.bounds}).
+To remedy this problem, the second assumption we consider asserts that the sign of the effect of the message $M$ on the mean outcome $Y$ is known.

+\begin{Assumption} (M monotonicity) The effect of $M$ on $Y$ is monotone.
+Specifically, one of the following conditions hold: \begin{enumerate} \item Non-negative effect of $M$:

 \item Non-positive effect of $M$: